pkdone/k8s-cld-mgr/README.md

     $ ps -ef
     $ exit
     $ docker stop automation-agent-container
+    $ docker logs automation-agent-container
     ```

  **Note:** Replace 'XXXX', 'YYYY' & 'ZZZZ' with your Docker Hub username (e.g. 'jbloggs'), your Cloud Manager GroupID (a.k.a.
 ProjectID, see "Settings | Project Settings" part of the Cloud Manager UI) and your Cloud Manager API key (you created in the 1.1 Prerequisites section above), respectively.

-2. Publish the Docker image for the Cloud Manager Automation Agent to Docker Hub
+3. Publish the Docker image for the Cloud Manager Automation Agent, to Docker Hub

     ```
     $ sudo docker login
     $ sudo docker push XXXX/automation-agent
     ```

  **Note:** Replace 'XXXX' with your Docker Hub username (e.g. 'jbloggs').

 ### 1.3 Deploy the Cloud Manager StatefulSet to Kubernetes

-1. In the YAML resource file that define's the Kubernetes StatefulSet ('resources/mongodb-agent-service.yaml') replace the following text with the corresponding values for your environment and save the changes:
+1. In the YAML resource file that define's the Kubernetes StatefulSet ('resources/mongodb-agent-service.yaml') replace the following text elements with the corresponding values for your environment and save the changes:

+    ```
     * XXXX: Your Docker Hub username (e.g. 'jbloggs')
     * YYYY: Your Cloud Manager GroupID (a.k.a.
 ProjectID)
     * ZZZZ: Your Cloud Manager API key
+    ```

 2. To create a Kubernetes cluster, create the required disk storage (and associated PersistentVolumes), and deploy the Cloud Manager Automation Agent Service (which includes the StatefulSet "agent" containers), via a command-line terminal/shell run the following (ensure the script files are set to be executable):